Climate and Earth's Energy Balance

 - Assemble all materials and select a sheltered site (out of the wind) to work if working out-of-doors.

 - Pre-drill holes in the caps of the bottles.
-Make sure you have enough bottles and caps for the entire class.
+Make sure you have enough bottles and caps for the entire group.

 - Insert temperature probes and seal the holes with modeling clay, hot glue, or silicone sealant.